WATCH VIDEO! Oberoi Special At Top 10 Slot: Ishqbaaz & Dil Bole Oberoi Cast Thanks Fans

 Also Read: Latest TRP Ratings: Kumkum Bhagya & YRKKH Tops; Naagin 2 & The Kapil Sharma Show Drops Down!

-Pinky is hell-bent on separating Anika and Shivaay.
+Pinky is hell-bent over separating Anika and Shivaay.
 Her plans against Anika works, as Shivaay starts supporting his mother and doesn't believe Anika!

 On the other hand, there have been tensions between Omkara and Gauri.

-Well, it has to be seen - how the Oberoi brothers' stories turn out to be because of their lady loves; and will it continue to impress the audiences in the same way?
+Well, it has to be seen - how the Oberoi brothers' stories turn out because of their love; and will it continue to impress the audiences in the same way?

 Please Wait while comments are loading...